-If the caregiver will transport your children or loved one, she says it’s smart to run a Motor Vehicle Report to see if they have a valid driver license and any traffic violations in their state of licensure.
+If the nanny will transport your child, she says it’s smart to run a Motor Vehicle Report to see if they have a valid driver license and any traffic violations in their state of licensure.

 Coffey says television dramas give the impression that criminal records are all available in one database, when in fact, America has a decentralized criminal records system.
 He says there’s no reliable nationwide database, which means that relying on “instant” online background checking services will miss about half of the criminal records that a thorough investigation will find.

 He explains that about 98% of criminal cases originate at the local county level, and those records usually aren’t online, so a good background check requires investigators to obtain records from individual courthouses.
 A quality background check can also look for indicators of behavior that haven’t yet risen to the level of a crime, Coffey says.

 “For instance, we’ve seen nannies who are subject to restraining orders from previous employers or family members,” he says.
 “This can be a big red flag for a family considering inviting a nanny into their home to care for their child.”

 He adds that minor theft offenses, especially recent ones, could also be a dealbreaker for someone you want to trust in your home.

 The cost of a background check

 The price of a background check varies depending on how extensive of a screening you want.
 A basic check can start around $60, and increases based on how much information you request and how many places the candidate has lived.
 Coffey says a very thorough background check typically costs about $300.